 These are in addition to current Mozart roles including Pamina in Die Zauberflöte (Metropolitan Opera, Portland Opera, Boston Lyric Opera); Donna Anna (Michigan Opera Theatre) and Donna Elvira (Portland Opera) in Don Giovanni, and Countess Almaviva from Le Nozze di Figaro (Opera Philadelphia).
 Mary’s current French repertoire includes Micaëla in Carmen (Metropolitan Opera, Netherlands Opera, The Dallas Opera, Pittsburgh Opera), Marguerite in Faust (Opéra de Montréal, Atlanta Opera, North Carolina Opera, Opera Birmingham), the title role in Thaïs (Opera Theatre of Saint Louis), and Antonia in Les Contes d’Hoffmann, a role she has sung with the other Hoffmann heroines at the Met, The Dallas Opera and Connecticut Opera.

 Mary’s 2017-2018 season features several role debuts, led by Alice Ford in Falstaff for return engagements with Garsington Opera and Opera Omaha; the Stepmother in the North American premiere of Alma Deutscher’s Cinderella at Opera San José and Meni in The Exterminating Angel by Thomas Adès at the Metropolitan Opera.
+She begins her 2018-2019 season with her festival debut at Wexford Opera reprising Millicent Jordan in William Bolcom’s Dinner at Eight for the opera's European premiere

-Her 2016-2017 season featured debuts as Millicent Jordan in the world premiere of William Bolcom’s Dinner at Eight at Minnesota Opera; her first Despina in Così fan tutte with Portland Opera and a debut with Opera Omaha as Musetta in La Bohème.
+Her 2016-2017 season featured debuts as Millicent Jordan in the world premiere of Dinner at Eight at Minnesota Opera; her first Despina in Così fan tutte with Portland Opera and a debut with Opera Omaha as Musetta in La Bohème.
 Mary also sang concerts with the St. Bart’s Music Festival under the baton of Steven Mercurio and a solo recital at the University of Texas with Kelly Kuo accompanying.

 Mary’s early career was notable for her Queen of the Night in Die Zauberflöte, performed with the Metropolitan Opera, San Francisco Opera, Lyric Opera of Chicago, Houston Grand Opera, Washington National Opera, Berlin State Opera, Netherlands Opera, Aix-en-Provence, Opera de Montréal and NYCO.
 Other Mozart roles then included Konstanze in Die Entführung aus dem Serail (San Francisco Opera, Ensemble Orchestral de Paris, Cincinnati May Festival, Washington National Opera, Opera Philadelphia, Boston Lyric Opera and NYCO); Aspasia in Mitridate, re di Ponto (La Monnaie); Giunia in Lucio Silla (Netherlands Opera); Madame Herz in Der Schauspieldirektor (Opéra de Monte Carlo), and Susanna in Le nozze di Figaro (Portland Opera, Knoxville Opera)